sidWAF/AWS-Projects1/instavote/README.md

 Download and install Jenkins on an Amazon EC2 virtual machine: https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/.
 Make sure that Docker is installed on this VM: https://stackoverflow.com/questions/76194079/how-to-install-docker-on-amazon-linux-2023.

-Once Docker is installed, give execute permissions to the Docker daemon with the following command: sudo chmod 666 /var/run/docker.sock
+Once Docker is installed, run this command on your Jenkins VM: `sudo chmod 666 /var/run/docker.sock`

 Download and install ArgoCD into your Kubernetes cluster: https://argo-cd.readthedocs.io/en/stable/getting_started/